 Yummy, healthy, and easy to make!
 These spiced apple gummy dog treats are quick and delicious.
-Like most gummy treats, they’re low guilt at our place where the dogs absolutely love their gummy treats and we love that they are getting the health benefits of quality gelatin in sneaky treat form.
+Like most gummy treats, they’re low guilt at our place where the dogs absolutely love their gummy treats and we love that they’re getting the health benefits of quality gelatin in sneaky treat form.
+Shhh.
+Don’t tell the dogs!
+Follow your noses into our treat kitchen for the recipe and instructions.

 Fruit, Spice, and All Things Nice

 Our dogs love gummy dog treats in just about any dog-friendly flavour.
-Even plain water and gelatin straight up, and it doesn’t get much less guilt-free a treat than that!
-But, we like to have a little fun with our gummies.
-Oli loves (LOVES) the smell of cinnamon and is a huge fan of fruity flavours too.
+Simple stock gummies are a go-to, but we also like to have a little fun with our gummies.
+Oli loves (LOVES) the smell of cinnamon and is a huge fan of fruity flavours, too.
 I decided to create an apple spice gummy recipe after watching him go wild over the cinnamon scent of Cookie + Kate’s homemade granola recipe from the Love Real Food cookbook (affiliate link) toasting in the oven.
 Any treat that gets old boy Oli’s “crazy eyes” is a winner in my books…

 Spiced Apple Gummy Dog Treat Recipe